horseee/LLaMA-Pruning/README.md

 **TODO List:**
 - [ ] Structural Pruning for LLaMA-13B/33B/65B.
 - [ ] More pruners: Sailency-based Pruning.
-- [ ] Code for finetuning and testing.
+- [ ] Code for finetuning and post-training of the pruned model.
 - [ ] Quantative results.
 - [ ] More LLMs.